hiiamboris/red-spaces-gitlab-mirror/vids.md

 ### Auto-facets

-Some datatypes are automatically recognized by certain VID/S styles and are assigned to a corresponding facet.
+Some **datatypes** are automatically recognized by certain VID/S styles and are assigned to a corresponding facet.

 Syntax: `<value>`
 - `value` is a value of one of the recognized datatypes

-Each style has it's own set of supported flags.
+Each style has it's own set of supported datatypes.
 Currently these are:

 | Style | Datatypes | Target facets |
 | -|-|- |